igor47/blog/_posts/2016-09-12-heart-disease-in-the-ussr.md

 My heart murmur persists, and so my family is referred to doctors in Kiev who may be able to diagnose the cause.
 Kiev is no Nikolayev (a regional back-water), but my family is still well-connected there.
-Antonina Grigorivna, a good friend of my grandfather, is the head of the 4th Municipal Hospital, which served the Communist Party apparatus of Ukraine -- the party bosses and their families.
+Antonina Grigorivna, a good friend of my grandfather, is the head of the 4th Municipal Pharmacy, which served the Communist Party apparatus of Ukraine -- the party bosses and their families.
 As a result we are able to get an appointment very quickly, and the doctors in Kiev perform an ultrasound -- the first I'd had at that point!
 (Aside: In the US at that point, prenatal screening with ultrasound [was routine](http://www.ob-ultrasound.net/history1.html)).